TahaTesser/dotfiles/README.md

 Main installation script that orchestrates all individual setup scripts in the correct order.

 ### `scripts/brew.sh`
-- Installs Homebrew (if not present)
+- Installs Homebrew if it's not already available
-- Installs packages: ghostty, gh (GitHub CLI), swiftformat
-- Configures Homebrew PATH for Apple Silicon Macs
+- Adds Homebrew to the PATH on Apple Silicon machines
+- Installs core CLI tooling (`gh`, `go`)

 ### `scripts/git.sh`
 - Sets Git global user name and email (Taha Tesser)
-- Configures Git aliases:
-  - `git kt`: Create empty commit to trigger tests
-  - `git find-wip`: Find orphaned WIP commits
+- Adds a `kt` alias for creating an empty "Kick tests" commit

 ### `scripts/setup-ssh.sh`
-- Authenticates with GitHub CLI
+- Ensures Git global identity matches the repository defaults
-- Generates ed25519 SSH key (if not existing)
+- Generates an ed25519 SSH key when one is not already present
-- Adds SSH key to ssh-agent
+- Adds the key to `ssh-agent`
-- Registers SSH key with GitHub
-- Can be used standalone for quick SSH setup

-### `scripts/vscode.sh`
-- Copies VSCode settings and snippets to user configuration directory
+- Uploads the key to GitHub if the GitHub CLI is available, otherwise prints instructions

 ### `scripts/zsh.sh`
-- Checks for zsh installation
+- Verifies `zsh` is installed before continuing
 - Installs Oh My Zsh
-- Creates .hushlogin file to disable login message
+- Creates `.hushlogin` to silence the login banner
-- Backs up existing .zshrc
+- Backs up any existing `.zshrc` and installs the repository version
-- Installs custom .zshrc configuration

 ### `scripts/ghostty.sh`
-- Creates Ghostty configuration directory
+- Copies the bundled Ghostty config into `~/Library/Application Support/com.mitchellh.ghostty`
-- Downloads Catppuccin Mocha theme from official GitHub repository
+- Downloads Catppuccin Ghostty themes and installs the Mocha theme into `~/.config/ghostty/themes`
-- Sets up theme configuration

 ### `scripts/commit-confetti.sh`
-- Clones and installs Commit Confetti for celebratory git commits
+- Clones the Commit Confetti repository
-- Automatically cleans up temporary files
+- Runs its setup script
+- Removes the temporary checkout once installation finishes

 ## Configuration Files

-### VSCode
-- Custom settings in `VSCode/settings.json`
-- Dart snippets in `VSCode/snippets/dart.json`

-### Zsh
+### `.zshrc`
-- Custom `.zshrc` configuration with Oh My Zsh setup
+- Configures Oh My Zsh with the `apple` theme and `git`/`gh` plugins
+- Exports development tool paths (Java, Android SDK, Go, NVM)
+- Provides placeholders for OpenAI and Anthropic API keys

-### Ghostty
+### `ghostty/config`
-- Catppuccin Mocha theme downloaded automatically during setup
+- Points Ghostty at the Catppuccin Mocha theme
-- No local theme files stored in repository
+- Sets JetBrainsMono Nerd Font at size 18

 ## What Gets Installed

-- **Homebrew**: Package manager for macOS
-- **Ghostty**: Terminal emulator with Catppuccin Mocha theme
-- **GitHub CLI**: Command-line tool for GitHub
-- **SwiftFormat**: Swift code formatter
-- **Oh My Zsh**: Framework for managing Zsh configuration
-- **VSCode**: Custom settings and Dart snippets
+- **Homebrew** (if missing) along with the GitHub CLI (`gh`) and Go toolchain (`go`)
+- **Git Configuration**: Global name/email and a `kt` alias for empty commits
-- **SSH Keys**: Ed25519 key pair for GitHub authentication
+- **SSH Keys**: Ed25519 key pair and optional GitHub registration
-- **Git Configuration**: User settings and helpful aliases
+- **Zsh Setup**: Oh My Zsh plus the repository `.zshrc`
+- **Ghostty Theme**: Catppuccin Mocha applied to the local Ghostty config
-- **Commit Confetti**: Fun celebration effects for git commits
+- **Commit Confetti**: Celebratory git hooks via the upstream installer

 ## Requirements